nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 2:** `EstimateParser` is terminated at this point.
 The application invokes `EstimateCommand#execute()` to execute the user's instruction.

-**Step 3:** `EstimateCommand` first invokes `User#getActiveWorkspace()` to identify the workspace the user is currently using, then it invokes `StorageManager#loadScriptFile()` to read and store the content of `scriptFileName` in the active workspace folder in `fileContent`.
+**Step 3:** `EstimateCommand` first invokes `User#getActiveWorkspace()` to identify the workspace the user is currently using, then it invokes `StorageManager#loadScriptFile()` to read `scriptFileName` (located in the active workspace folder) and store its content in `fileContent`.
-> :memo: Every workspace is actually a folder in the system.
+> :memo: Every workspace is actually a folder.

 > :memo: The application assumes that the user has the file placed in the active (currently using) workspace.

 <br/>

 **Step 4:** Once the file has been read, it calculates the estimated time using `fileContent` and `wordsPerHour`, then invokes `EstimateCommand#timeNeededToString()` to convert the estimated time into a human-readable format, and finally, returns the result to `Main` for it to be printed via `Ui#printMessage()`.
-> :memo: If `wordsPerHour` was not specified, the values 400, 500, and 600 words per hour (average translator's speed) will be used and this will generate 3 estimation timings, unlike the current scenario, only 1 estimation timing will be generated.
+> :memo: If `wordsPerHour` was not specified, the values 400, 500, and 600 words per hour (average translator's speed) will be used and this will generate 3 timings, unlike the current scenario, only 1 timing will be generated.

 <br/>